 North Korean Missile Threat Raises Political Risk Levels

-Reports have emerged that North Korea has completed two tests of intercontinental ballistic missiles in July, which it claims have the potential to reach neighboring countries, and possibly even the US.
+Reports have emerged that North Korea has completed two tests of intercontinental ballistic missiles in July, which it claims have the potential to reach neighbouring countries, and possibly even the US.

 Growing geopolitical tensions between North Korea and other countries in the region, such as South Korea and Japan, as well as with the US, have been simmering for some time.
 But now these tensions have been taken to the next level.

 If the situation escalates, it could significantly raise political risks in those countries immediately threatened by North Korea’s nuclear development.
 Beyond increased tensions between countries, there is the potential for a heightened risk of conflict between regions.
 For example, US officials would consider using military force.

 You should therefore keep a close eye on developments and consider how various scenarios might impact your organisation’s regional and global interests and operations.

 What to Consider in Your Risk Management Plans

 Given the current threat levels and recent impact on markets, the following strategies can help you prepare for any increase in political risk:

 - Manage your credit risks: Any escalating tensions are likely to have an impact on regional and global markets.
 Take the opportunity now — before a crisis develops — to assess your potential credit risks in the countries affected by these events.